-Forbes et al.~\cite{FSS14} gave a $d^{O(\log w)}(nw)^{O(\log \log w)}$-time hitting-set for width-$w$, $n$-variate commutative ROABPs with individual degree bound $d$.
-Note that when $d$ is small, this time complexity is much better than that for general ROABP, i.e., $(ndw)^{O(\log n)}$ \cite{AGKS15}.
-However when $d$ is $O(n)$, the complexity is comparable to the general case.
-We improve the time complexity for the commutative case to $(ndw)^{O(\log \log w)}$.
-This is significantly better than the general case for all values of $d$.
+We will also consider ROABPs which compute a polynomial over the matrix algebra, that is, polynomials whose coefficients are matrices. $D(\x) \in \F^{w \times w}[\x]$ is said to be computed by a width-$w$ ROABP if $D(\x) = D_1D_2 \cdots D_n $ for some polynomials $D_i \in \F^{w \times w}[x_{\sigma(i)}]$ for $1 \leq i \leq n$.
+Forbes et al.~\cite{FSS14} gave a hitting set of size $d^{O(\log w)}(nw)^{O(\log \log w)}$ for $n$-variate, individual-degree-$d$ polynomials computed by width-$w$ ROABPs in any order.
+Note that when $d$ is small, this hitting-set size is much better than that for ROABPs (with a particular variable order), \ie, $(ndw)^{O(\log n)}$ \cite{AGKS15}.
+However when $d$ is $\Omega(n)$, the size is comparable to the latter case.
+We improve the hitting-set size for polynomials computed by ROABPs in any order to $(ndw)^{O(\log \log w)}$.
+This is significantly better than the case of polynomials computed by ROABPs in a particular variable order.